Choosing the correct pricing for your product is a daunting task – particularly if you’ve never priced anything before.

 - Some industries deal in annual contracts, NDAs, and SLAs.
 This means you need to invest in a sales process.

-- Some industries are used to Powerpoint sales presentations, handheld on-boarding, and onsite training.
+- Some industries are used to PowerPoint sales presentations, handheld onboarding, and onsite training.
 This means you need a high contract value to profit on a customer.

-Transactional pricing lets start-ups go upmarket without having to change their product or business model.
+Transactional pricing lets startups go upmarket without having to change their product or business model.
 By ensuring there’s no limit in how much your customers can pay, transactional pricing avoids the common pitfall of price plans.
 Making your top plan “unlimited” ironically places a hard limit on how much you’ll ever earn from a customer.

-One advantage of sticking with a set of price plans is that you’re never beholden to any one customer, as Jason Fried notes, but once again this should be a conscious decision you make, not the result of an unquestioned default.
+One advantage of sticking with a set of price plans is that you’re never beholden to any one customer, as Jason Fried notes.
+But once again this should be a conscious decision you make, not the result of an unquestioned default.